-The bill establishes a civil penalty, collectible by the DRS commissioner, of 10% of the withdrawn amount for an account holder who withdraws account funds for a reason other than paying or reimbursing the qualified beneficiary for an insurance deductible or costs from home loss or damage.
+The bill establishes a civil penalty, collectible by the DRS commissioner, of 10% of the withdrawn amount for an account holder who withdraws account funds for a reason other than transferring the funds to another such account or paying or reimbursing the qualified beneficiary for the home purchase down payment or closing costs.
 If the account holder deducted these withdrawn funds for state income tax purposes, the withdrawn funds are considered income.